rudraboina-raj/kubernetes-guide/README.md

 * Kubernetes Says am  not going to manage the  users, I will off load the users management to identity providers.

-Ex: White Once you install Something like Play store, firstly it Says login with Google.
+Ex: Once you install Something like Play store, firstly it Says login with Google.

 * If we create a Role within a Specific namespace Called Role.